 The books deal variously with modern ailments, including addiction, depression, domestic violence, the glass ceiling and serious illness, but always written with compassion, humour and hope.

 In 2009, Marian experienced the start of a major depressive episode, and had to stop any work.
 Eventually she found that baking cakes helped her survive; and in 2012, she published Saved by Cake

 , which combines recipes with autobiography.

-In 2014, with the publication of the Woman Who Stole My Life, she is trying to restart public appearances.
-She appears on TV programmes such as Stricty Come Dancing - It Takes Two, The Great British Bake Off Extra Slice and the Apprentice - You've Been Fired.
+In 2014 and 2015, with the publication of the Woman Who Stole My Life, Marian appeared on TV programmes such as Strictly Come Dancing - It Takes Two, The Great British Bake Off Extra Slice and the Apprentice - You've Been Fired.

 She was born in Limerick in 1963, and brought up in Cavan, Cork, Galway and Dublin; she spent her twenties in London, but is now living in Dún Laoghaire with her husband Tony.
 She includes among her hobbies, reading, movies, shoes, handbags and feminism.